 TAD's residential market areas are defined by thorough analysis of homogenous geographic areas.
 The analysis consists of the examining of how physical, economic, governmental and social forces and other influences affect property values within these areas.
-The effects of these forces are also used to identify, classify, and stratify comparable properties into smaller, manageable subsets of the universe of properties known as neighborhoods. (see Appendix D for a listing of all neighborhoods defined by the Residential Appraisal Division).
+The effects of these forces are also used to identify, classify, and stratify comparable properties into smaller, manageable subsets of the universe of properties known as neighborhoods. (see Appendix C for a listing of all neighborhoods defined by the Residential Appraisal Division).
 Analysis of comparable market sales data forms the basis of estimating market activity and the level of supply and demand affecting market prices for any given market area, neighborhood or district.
-Market sales reflect the effects of these market forces and are interpreted by residential staff into an indication of market value ranges for a given neighborhood.
+Market sales reflect the effects of these market forces and are interpreted by managers into an indication of market value ranges for a given neighborhood.
 Sales also provide an indication of property component changes considering a given time period relative to the date of appraisal.
-Although all three approaches to value (Cost, Market, Income) are considered in the appraisal of residential properties, market value can best be determined and applied using two generally accepted appraisal methods known as the cost approach and market or comparable sales approach.
+Although all three approaches to value are considered, residential sales can best be interpreted and applied using two generally accepted appraisal techniques known as the cost and market or comparable sales approach.
 For low density, multiple family properties, the income approach to value may also be utilized, in the absence of recent sales data.